Alternative date night venues in London

 Conventional, candlelit date nights are all very well and good, but you can do that kind of couply stuff any day, any time.
 Mix things up and get stuck in at these funky suggestions.

-If you're looking for something a little different, get beved with your boo on the Bermondsey Beer Mile or head to Rascals for a three-course meal followed by a cocktail and craziness at Ballie Ballerson.
+If you're looking for something a little different, get beved with your boo on the Bermondsey Beer Mile or put your relationship (and your wallet) to the test at Four Thieves games bar.
 Better yet, reenact that scene from the 2013 rom-com About Time with Rachel McAdams and Domhnall Gleeson at dating-in-the-dark restaurant Dans Le Noir.

 Whether you're looking to impress or just have a little fun, there's something for every kind of adventurous dater in this romantic round-up of the best date night venues in London.